Kenneth Kissinger Obituary - Robesonia, PA | Legacy Remembers

-Kenneth Kissinger's passing at the age of 61 on Friday, November 27, 2020 has been publicly announced by Cole Funeral Home & Cremation Center in Robesonia, PA .
+Kenneth Kissinger's passing at the age of 61 on Friday, November 27, 2020 has been publicly announced by Mull Funeral Home & Cremation Services in Womelsdorf, PA .

 Legacy invites you to offer condolences and share memories of Kenneth in the Guest Book below.

-Published by Cole Funeral Home & Cremation Center on Dec.
-5, 2020.
+Published by Mull Funeral Home & Cremation Services from Dec.
+5 to Dec.
+6, 2020.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory